tayloroxelgren/kotor2loadmod/README.md

 - `FUN_00781590` **PreloadAssets**: Loads assets
 - `FUN_00811450` **ModuleHandler**: Loads and initializes each game module, bringing in level data, assets, and scripts needed for the world.
 - `FUN_0080deb0` **GameObjUpdate**: Processes incoming object-update packets, creating or refreshing in-game entities and syncing their state during the loading phase.
-- `FUN_007BE4C0` **ModuleChunkLoadCore**: Wrapper Allocates and parses a module’s sub-chunks, updates the loading screen between groups, and marks the chunk as done.
+- `FUN_007BE4C0` **ModuleChunkLoadCore**: Allocates and parses a module’s sub-chunks, updates the loading screen between groups, and marks the chunk as done.
 - `FUN_0073F870` **ModuleChunkLoadWrapperA**: Wrapper for ModuleChunkLoadCore
 - `FUN_0078C330` **ModuleChunkLoadWrapperB**: Wrapper for ModuleChunkLoadCore
 - `FUN_00747210` **InitializeGameUI**: Constructs and configures the entire in-game user interface